Makonede/CemuTASTools/README.md

 # FAQ
 - So... where's the code?
   - This repository is currently a placeholder.
-Developmet is going well, however, and as soon as I finish the first TAS tool, I will publish it here.
+Development is going well, however, and as soon as I finish the first TAS tool, I will publish it here.
 - What are the planned releases?
   - v0.1: TASInput
   - v0.1.1: Macros